AlexandrosPanag/HMU_Comp_Mobile_App/README.md

 ## Introduction

-Welcome to HMU Comp, an all-in-one application designed for students of HMU.
-This app provides easy access to essential resources such as grades, schedules, faculty information, news, and more.
+Welcome to <b>HMU Comp</b>, an all-in-one application designed for students of HMU.
+This app provides easy access to essential resources such as <b>grades, schedules, faculty information, news, and more</b>.
 Stay organized and up-to-date with everything you need for your academic journey at HMU.

 <img src="https://raw.githubusercontent.com/AlexandrosPanag/HMU_Companion_Application/refs/heads/main/Version_1_0_1.png" alt="Description" width="199" height="428">